pierangeloc/ray-tracer-zio/pres/deckset-lambda-conf-2020-08-18.md

 [.text: alignment(left)]

 - Dependency graph in the code 💪
-- Type safety, no magic 🙌
+- Type safety, no magic, full control 🙌
 - Compiler helps to satisfy requirements 🤗
+- Resource safety
-- Easy to get it up and running in your team 😊
+- Easy to onboard even for non-fp devs 😊

 ---